 Franky beat up Usopp before joining the crew, and if CP9 hadn't come into the picture and cut the Cycle of Revenge short, he may have never joined them.

 Several villains experience this as well to varying degrees.
 Buggy, while still evil, became more caring for his crew after his defeat.
 Hatchan (one of Arlong's subordinates), Bon Clay, and Mister 3 (of Baroque Works) all showed up again much later to become an ally of the Straw Hats; even the arrogant leader of Baroque Works, Crocodile eventually allies himself to Luffy in his escape from Impel Down, and though dismissing it simply as something he's doing because his own convenience, he ends going out of his way to save Luffy from a certain death in the battle of Marineford.
-Notably, CP9 defects from the World Government after their defeat.
+Notably, CP9 defects from the World Government after their defeat…but post-Time Skip, we find out that Rob Lucci, at least, was not only reinstated, but promoted, with his former boss who framed them now a subordinate to him.

 Technically, there's even Vivi, who started off as a de facto Arc Villain before it was revealed that she was Good All Along.

-Heck, a lot of the Straw Hat Pirates' friends are formed from Enemy Mine, Fire-Forged Friends, or Defeat Means Friendship: the Shandorians, the Franky Family and Galley-La Company, the Rosy Life Riders, the Kuja tribe, the prisoners of Impel Down, the Whitebeard Pirates, Neptune's Army, and most recently, Smoker, Tashigi, the almost Ax-Crazy Marines of G-5, and a pirate-hating samurai by name of Kin'emon (though he's far from the first pirate-hater that the Straw Hats befriended).
-Smoker and Tashigi already respected them because of the Alabasta incident; just how close they are now has yet to be revealed.
-But their subordinates?
-Much to Smoker's exasperation and Tashigi's amusement, they've stated that they'll start admiring the Straw Hats unless they act as if they're no different from other pirates.
+Heck, a lot of the Straw Hat Pirates' friends are formed from Enemy Mine, Fire-Forged Friends, or Defeat Means Friendship: the Shandorians, the Franky Family and Galley-La Company, the Rosy Life Riders, the Kuja tribe, the prisoners of Impel Down, the Whitebeard Pirates, Neptune's Army, the Ax-Crazy Marines of G-5 and a pirate-hating samurai by name of Kin'emon (though he's far from the first pirate-hater that the Straw Hats befriended), and dozens of One-Man Armies that they saved from spending the rest of their lives as enslaved Living Toys.

 Is a defining characteristic of Shaman King, particularly so in the manga.
 The Messianic hero converts all villains to his side, one after another, with his laidback attitude and genuine empathy for their motives.
 The heel face turn often is so through, it recast the character in a whole new light.
 Homicidal Chinese boy Tao Len is shown as a proud warrior with a sense of duty, while bully and delinquent Ryū is revealed to be a working-class champion and a road-travel hero.